ucsb-cs148-w24/project-pj01-universityclothing/team/retrospectives/RETRO_01.md

 * I would say our first retro went pretty well despite still figuring how things work.
 We were able to exchanges ideas and agreeged on a common goal and experiment to do.
 * Maybe have a agenda before starting so we know what steps we are on.

+## Outcome of our RETRO 1
+* We devided our group in small teams and they will do the same issue.
+And our small teams meet each other outside the course in person for more than three times.
+* We added three more Chanels based on various screen to record updated information for a specfic screen.
+* We communicated with each other 20+ times in discord.